-My research interests centre on biodiversity conservation and environmental management.
+Elizabeth‘s research interests centre on biodiversity conservation and environmental management.
 Conservation and economic paradigms are shifting in recognition of the interdependencies among environmental, economic, and social systems.
 This shift is changing philosophies on why, where, and how we conserve nature.
-My research evaluates these evolving incentives for conservation, and develops tools for effective conservation and environmental management.
+Her research evaluates these evolving incentives for conservation, and develops tools for effective conservation and environmental management.

-I’m currently working on an ARC Discovery funded project looking at land management strategies to enhance biodiversity and ecosystem services in production landscapes.
-This involves developing new decision support technologies to evaluate land management strategies over whole landscapes for multiple taxa and ecosystem services, and using these to systematically assess the benefits and costs of land sharing and land sparing policy strategies.
-This project will compare and contrast three case studies, in Indonesia, Canada, and Australia, and I’ll be working with A/Prof Kerrie Wilson (Biology, UQ), Prof Clive McAlpine (Geography and Environmental Planning, UQ), Dr Brett Bryan (CSIRO Ecosystem Sciences), as well as Peter Arcese and Kai Chan from UBC.
+Elizabeth was working on an ARC Discovery funded project looking at land management strategies to enhance biodiversity and ecosystem services in production landscapes.
+This involved developing new decision support technologies to evaluate land management strategies over whole landscapes for multiple taxa and ecosystem services, and using these to systematically assess the benefits and costs of land sharing and land sparing policy strategies.
+This project compared and contrasted three case studies, in Indonesia, Canada, and Australia.
+Liz was working with A/Prof Kerrie Wilson (Biology, UQ), Prof Clive McAlpine (Geography and Environmental Planning, UQ), Dr Brett Bryan (CSIRO Ecosystem Sciences), as well as Peter Arcese and Kai Chan from UBC.

 PhD, School of Biological Sciences, UQ 2010 – 2015